matter-labs/era-zkevm_test_harness/circuit_definitions/README.md

 Base layer circuits are located in `src/base_layer`, Recursive circuits are in `src/recursion_layer`.

-We also have 2 'AUX' circuits: compressor and wrapper, that are run on top of the final Scheduler proof, and they are located in `src/aux_layer`.
+We also have 'AUX' circuits: compressors and wrapper, that are run on top of the final Scheduler proof, and they are located in `src/aux_layer`.

 ![circuits](https://user-images.githubusercontent.com/128217157/275817097-0a543476-52e5-437b-a7d3-10603d5833fa.png)